Senior School – Academic life

 Learning support

-Woodbridge School maintains a diligent learning support scheme to help pupils across the academic spectrum – from the highly gifted to those who need extra assistance in class.
-Our well-proven tutor system identifies each pupil’s aptitudes and abilities, encouraging them to make the most of the opportunities offered through a personal development plan.
+Woodbridge School maintains a diligent learning support scheme to help students across the academic spectrum – from the highly gifted to those who need extra assistance in class.
+Our well-proven tutor system identifies each student’s aptitudes and abilities, encouraging them to make the most of the opportunities offered through a personal development plan.

 Students will typically take 10 GCSEs, but exactly which ones will be down to a number of factors.
 While many subjects are compulsory or highly recommended, there are opportunities for students to also play to their individual skills, talents or goals.